Politics

 26–30 Oct 2025 · Gdańsk & Sopot

-Challenged the Day of Cities and Regions panel on Europe's tech paradox and ran CYR workshops that prototyped a European scale VC fund, startup friendly taxation, and a Project Stargate level data estate.
+Challenged the Day of Cities and Regions panel on Europe's tech paradox and ran CYR workshops prototyping a European-scale VC fund, startup-friendly taxation, and a Project-Stargate-level data estate.

 Beliefs